ichabodcole/NoiseGenJS/README.md

     // Finally
     noiseGen.start()

+    // You can also silence playback by calling stop. noiseGen.stop()

     // If you no longer need a noiseGen object call the "remove" method before deleting the instance. noiseGen.remove()
     delete noiseGen

 In addition to standard script linking, NoiseGen is AMD compliant and works great with requirejs.